gussev/llm/README.md

 **For whom.**

 For some reason you don't want to work with open or commercial LLMs.
 And you don't want to understand the areas that tell you how to build a LLM yourself.
 Then this corner of the Internet is for you.
 It's not that complicated.
 First, let's look at a ready-made LLM, it is intentionally made very, very, very simple.
+Someone great said that all models are wrong, but some of can be used.
+Create your own data to work with LLM.
+And it's all Free of charge.

 **To start**